tienndm/agentic_rag/README.md

 ### Prerequisites

 - Python 3.8+
-- Docker and Docker Compose (optional, for containerized deployment)
+- Docker and Docker Compose (for containerized deployment)

 ### Installation